- J.D., cum laude, Southern Methodist Dedman School of Law, 2010

 - The U.S. District Courts for the Northern and Eastern Districts of Texas

 Ashley Moore is an experienced trial attorney focused on patent litigation for both plaintiffs and defendants.
 She has taken witnesses on direct and cross-examination in courtroom victories before juries, judges, and arbitration panels.
 She has also successfully briefed and argued numerous issues at Markman, pre-trial, and post-trial hearings.

 Ms. Moore represents companies of all sizes with technologies ranging from the oil field to the operating room, including hydraulic fracturing, cardiac stent coatings, integrated circuitry, semiconductor manufacturing, over-the-air device provisioning, wireless push messaging, supply chain planning, MICR check processing, fiber optic networks, digital asset transfer, wireless networking, and cellular networking.

 Ms. Moore also has significant experience prosecuting patents before the United States Patent and Trademark Office.
 Before joining McKool Smith, she counseled industry leaders in protecting and licensing their technology assets at a large, national law firm.

 - Summit 6 v.
 Samsung Electronics Co.
 Ltd, Facebook Inc., et al.: Ms. Moore represents Summit 6 in its suit against Samsung, Facebook, and others involving infringement of patents related to image compression prior to transmission.
 Ms. Moore briefed and argued terms at Markman, and took expert witnesses at the jury trial on liability and the subsequent bench trial on inequitable conduct.
 Summit 6 obtained favorable settlements from all parties except Samsung before trial.
-And in early 2013, a jury awarded $15 million to Summit 6 in its verdict against Samsung.
+And in early 2013, a jury awarded a significant amount to Summit 6 in its verdict against Samsung.